New to OklahomaCompare Car Insurance Quotes in 3 Steps

 Are you active duty military stationed in Oklahoma?
 If so, we salute you!
 Find out how to take advantage of special rates for military personnel in our Drivers in the Military section.

 Do you have teenagers in your family?
-In Oklahoma, teens may drive at the age of 16 with certain restrictions.
+In Oklahoma, teens may drive at the age of 16 years old with certain restrictions.
 They must be registered in school, have taken and passed driver's training and education courses, and have passed the state exams.

 You can find out more on our Teen Drivers pages.

 Oklahoma has many different Specialized and Personalized license plates available.
 DMV.org makes it possible for you to see sample graphics and colors, too.

 Something else you'll certainly want to do is get registered to vote.
 In Oklahoma, you may register by mail.
 How cool is that?

 Oklahoma became the 46th State on November 16, 1907.
 Oklahoma is known as the "sooner" state because when the territory was opened up to settlers in 1889, thousands of people lined up on the borders and raced into the territory in order to grab their homestead plots.